Tejees/dp-300-database-administrator/Instructions/Labs/02-provision-sql-database.md

 - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
 - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
 We are available 24/7 to help you out.

      <validation step="821cad36-93f1-4c9f-9db3-e7c82d22235d" />

 ### Task 3 - Enable access to an Azure SQL Database

+In this you will enable access to the Azure SQL Database by adding your IP address to the firewall and allowing Azure services to connect to the server.

 1. From the **SQL database** page, select the **Overview** section, and then select the link for the server name in the top section: